What now for the Labour government's plans to cut welfare?

 The Labour government are in a financial mess.

-Labour's alleged number 1 mission is growth - but the economy shrank again in January.
+Labour's alleged number one mission is growth - but the economy shrank again in January.
 Now Labour is expected to cut welfare benefits to balance the books.

 Last week, Labour's Works & Pensions minister floated cutting benefits to disabled people on PIP (Personal Independence Payments).